 It’s utterly exhausting some days trying to predict what might affect him and coming up with ways to help him.
 But this is the hand we’ve been dealt and I have to try and make life easier for us all as a family.
 He has a little sister and I’m determined she doesn’t get lost in all of this.
 Usually she can join in with whatever activity or routine he has in place too and she loves them.

 Parenting a child with ASD or other processing disorders can be lonely and confusing.
 The more you ask for help the more new people and friends you’ll make along the way.
 Avoiding things they find stressful is hard but not impossible and learning ways to help them cope takes time.
 It’s taken me months and I’m still constantly learning.
 What works some weeks doesn’t the next so I’m always looking out for new ideas and ways to distract him or help him feel regulated.
 The biggest thing I’ve learnt so far is that questions can really cause him a lot of anxiety.
 His anxiety comes out in crying and anger and the best way I can help him regulate these emotions is a cuddle.
-He loves deep pressure and massages so I’ve learnt to do this when I spot him starting to struggle.
+Ironically when he is very stressed I find he asks a huge amount of questions.
+I find this hard work but do my best to answer them.
+He also loves deep pressure and massages, so I’ve learnt to do this when I spot him starting to struggle.
 Spotting early warning signs are vital too.
 Often Noah starts tapping, climbing, laughing awkwardly or asking LOTS of questions.
 If I spot it in time I can give him a cuddle or talk to him and explain what’s happening now and next – usually that’s the root of his anxiety so it stops it in its tracks.

-Above everything else in our journey as a family with a child with additional needs is our desire to just be happy.
+Above everything else in our journey, as a family with a child with additional needs, is our desire to just be happy.
 I want a happy child – of course I do, who doesn’t?
 I want to enjoy my time with him and honestly, I often don’t.
 It’s exhausting some days and I’ve learnt to forgive myself for these feelings.
 I used to feel like such a terrible person for not always enjoying my kids but I’m human and I know it’s part of life.
-I’ve stopped wishing for “normal.”
+I enjoy my time with him SO much more now that I understand him and I’ve implemented some changes to our routines.
+And finally, I’ve stopped wishing for “normal.”
 What is normal anyway?

 After school restraint collapse: https://www.todaysparent.com/kids/school-age/after-school-restraint-collapse-is-a-real-thing-heres-how-to-deal-with-it/